 Keeping Your Phone Number

-If you’re joining Three to take advantage of their Go Binge offer, it’s a straightforward process to keep your existing phone number.
+If you’re switching from another mobile network to Three, it’s a straightforward process to keep your current phone number.

-When your new phone or SIM card arrives from Three, fill out this form on Three’s website.
-After you enter your PAC Code on this online form, Three will schedule the transfer of your phone number (normally for the next working day).
+Once your new phone or SIM card has arrived from Three, fill out this form on their website.
+After you enter your PAC Code on this page, Three will schedule the transfer of your phone number (normally for the next working day).

-For step-by-step instructions on transferring a phone number to Three, please select your current mobile network from the drop-down menu below:
+For step-by-step instructions on how to transfer a phone number to Three, please select your current mobile network from the drop-down menu below:

 For more information about transferring your phone number between networks, please see our guide to using a PAC Code.

-For more information about Three’s Go Binge offer, please see their official website.
+For more information about the Go Binge offer, please see Three’s official webpage.